erigones/esdc-docs/user-guide/network/debug-ipsec.rst

 There are several reasons for packet to drop (Dropped by):
     * **IPsec ESP** - the receiving host knows nothing about the sender.
 The most probable reason is that the receiver was restarted or has flushed its security association database and the sending host did not reach the key renew timeout.
 You can wait a few minutes or XXX clear the association database on the sender (to start renegotiation).
     * **IPsec SPD** - no matching IPSec security policy was found.
 Either the packet is forged or the security policy rules are incorrect.
     * **IPsec SADB** - no corresponding entry was found for the received packet.
-There are multiple reasons for this, e.g. corupted packet or misconfigured policy.
+There are multiple reasons for this, e.g. corrupted packet or misconfigured policy.

 Turn on IPSec debug